 The Climbing Hub

 We have worked with The Climbing Hub to develop a bespoke workshop called "Keeping Each Other Safe".
-Pupils will learn safety techniques in a climbing wall, spend time climbing with the support of instructors, and explore how climbing skills transfer into supporting one another and valuing teamwork.
-Toria Garbutt will help students to write "team" poems that integrate a line written by a peer.
+Pupils will learn safety techniques specific to a climbing wall environment, spend time climbing with the support of instructors, and explore how climbing skills transfer into supporting one another and valuing teamwork.
+Toria Garbutt will help students to write "team" poems exploring resilience, integrating a line written by a peer.

 If you have any questions about the project, please contact Penny Newell - Project Manager.